codecheckers/codecheckers.github.io/guide/community-workflow.md

 ---
 layout: page
-title: CODECHECK community process guide
+title: CODECHECK community workflow guide
-permalink: guide/community-process
+permalink: guide/community-workflow
 redirect_from:
   - /techexample/
+  - /techexample
+  - /guide/community-process/
-  - techexample
+  - /guide/community-process
 ---

-The CODECHECK community process described here is the steps that codecheckers follow when using open platforms for codechecking software from scientific articles, in particular the [GitHub organisation codecheckers](https://github.com/codecheckers/) and [Zenodo](https://zenodo.org/communities/codecheck/) for depositing check reports.
+The CODECHECK community workflow described here is the steps that codecheckers follow when using open platforms for codechecking software from scientific articles, in particular the [GitHub organisation codecheckers](https://github.com/codecheckers/) and [Zenodo](https://zenodo.org/communities/codecheck/) for depositing check reports.
 These codechecks may be part of a journal review or not and are a concrete implementation of the abstract [CODECHECK process](/process) following the _[CODECHECK principles](/)_.
 Be aware that community CODECHECKs may fall short of Rule 3 as the CODECHECKs might not be properly registered as peer reviews in the respective public databases.